 Nomad Enterprise consists of two powerful components.
 It uses patented technology to optimize network efficiency and performance, enabling server consolidation and allowing customers to get the most out of their existing networks, avoiding costly network upgrades and the requirement for additional hardware.

-I would like to add another good discussion which is happened on TechNet ConfigMgr forum (mainly, last part of the discussion).
-SCCM Comparison Between Adaptiva Onesite Vs 1E Nomad
+I want to add another good discussion that happened on the TechNet ConfigMgr forum (mainly, the last part of the discussion).
+SCCM Comparison Between Adaptiva Onesite Vs. 1E Nomad

 Comments from Deepak Kumar,